 We consult with our communities at independently facilitated public consultation events in the five Merseyside council areas.
-Principal Officers and management teams deliver briefings and consultation exercises with staff, representative bodies, Councillors, partners, stakeholders and Local Authority leaders.
+Senior managers and management teams deliver briefings and consultation exercises with staff, representative bodies, Councillors, partners, stakeholders and Local Authority leaders.

-Consultation with stakeholders within the community is embedded within all aspects of planning in MFRA with all relevant documentation available on the MFRA website.
+Consultation and engagement with stakeholders within the community is embedded within all aspects of planning in MFRA with all relevant documentation available on the MFRA website.
 During the planning process we host a wide variety of consultation and engagement forums including:

-- Public consultation facilitated by an independent partner organisation ORS Consultation Report can be found in the Authority section of the MFRA website under the Authority Budget Committee on 25th February 2021 and Authority on 30th June 2021. - Staff consultation - Local authority, stakeholder and strategic partner consultations - Staff representative bodies (trade unions)
+- Public consultation facilitated by an independent partner organisation Opinion Research Services (ORS).
+The ORS consultation Report can be found in the Authority section of the MFRA website under the Authority Budget Committee on 25th February 2021 and Authority on 30th June 2021. - Staff consultation - Local authority, stakeholder and strategic partner consultations - Staff representative bodies (trade unions)